braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/news_feed/customization/key_value_pairs.md

 # Key-value pairs

 `Card` objects may optionally carry key-value pairs as `extras`.
 These can be used to send data down along with a card for further handling by the application.
-Simply call `card.extras` to access these values.
+Call `card.extras` to access these values.

 See the JSDocs for more information on [ClassicCard][3], [Banner][4], and [CaptionedImage][5].